marcodeangelis/stochastic-area-metric/README.md

 # {'class': 'Mixture', 'rep': [7, 13, 11], 'dim': (3, 2), 'len': 3, 'hom': False}
 ```

-The resulting mixture will have length 3, as the number of data sets contained in it, and have dimension 3x2.
+The resulting unbalanced data will have length 3, as the number of data sets contained in it, and have dimension 3x2.
 The attribute `hom` that stands for *homogeneous*, will display `True` when the mixture has samples with the same number of repetitions, which is not the case here.
-A homogeneous data mixture can be dealt with more efficiently, as it can be stored into an `ndarray` and handles as such.
+A homogeneous unbalanced data set can be dealt with more efficiently, as it can be stored into an `ndarray` and handles as such.

-Calling the area metric function on a mixture will compute the area between the envelope of CDFs that the mixture induces.
+Calling the area metric function on an unbalanced data will compute the area between the envelope of CDFs.
 So, for example, the area metric of the envelope `XYZ_m` is computed as follows:

 ```python
 print(am.areame_mixture(XYZ_m))